h-flash/HFlashPlayer/README.md

 ## How to use for webmaster:

-1.(optional) Edit Scheme property in Form1.cs for your custom scheme, then rebuild.
+1. (optional) Edit Scheme property in Form1.cs for your custom scheme, then rebuild.
 2. Combine scheme header with base64 encoded swf full path  as a launch url.
-example: var url = "hflash://" + base64encode(swfpath);
+example: var url = "hflash://" + base64encode("http://yoursite.com/"+swfpath);

 hints for webmaster:
 * swfpath need not urlencode.